Mitsuishi Shrine

 summary

-This is the origin of place names that we don't usually pay attention to, but if you get curious and look into it, you'll find it quite interesting.
+The origins of place names are something we don't usually pay much attention to, but if you get curious and look into it, you'll find that they're quite interesting

-I don't think anything has a name without a reason, so if you're curious about something, do some research and you might discover something new.
+I don't think anything gets a name for no reason, so if you're curious about something, do some research and you might discover something new

-Mitsuishi Shrine , the root of Iwate, Furakata, and Sansa Odori, is close to the center of Morioka city and has easy access, so it might be a good idea to include it as one of your options when planning a trip to Morioka.
-Hmm!
+Mitsuishi Shrine the origin of Iwate, Furukata and Sansa Odori, is close to the center of Morioka city and is easily accessible, so it might be worth considering as one of your options when planning a trip to Morioka!

 Other articles